Writing good text alternatives

 They say a picture paints a thousand words.
 Alt text and captions give people who aren’t able to see pictures these words.

 What’s the difference?

 Alt text stands for ‘alternative text’.
 This is the written description of an image on a website.
-It describes the image to users who aren’t able to see it.
-Alt text appears in place of the image for users who use assistive technology.
-Or, when an image doesn’t load.
+It describes the image to screen reader users and appears if it doesn’t load.

 A caption is the visible description that accompanies an image.
-These are also read by assistive technology.
+These are also read by screen readers.